redhat-developer/devspaces-images/codeready-workspaces-traefik/docs/content/observability/tracing/elastic.md

 _Optional, Default="http://localhost:8200"_

-URL of the Elastic APM server.
+APM ServerURL is the URL of the Elastic APM server.

 ```yaml tab="File (YAML)"
 tracing: